Thermal Conductivity at Edge of Boundary Layer Equation using Nusselt's Number Solution

 How to calculate Thermal Conductivity at Edge of Boundary Layer Equation using Nusselt's Number?

-Thermal Conductivity at Edge of Boundary Layer Equation using Nusselt's Number is defined as the ratio of the product of local heat-transfer rate and distance along the wall measured from the leading edge to the product of Nusselt's number and difference of adiabatic wall temperature and wall temperature is calculated using Thermal Conductivity = (Local Heat Transfer Rate*Distance from Nose Tip to Required Base Diameter)/(Nusselt Number*(Adiabatic Wall Temperature-Wall Temperature)).
+Thermal Conductivity at Edge of Boundary Layer Equation using Nusselt's Number formula is defined as a measure of the ability of a material to conduct heat at the edge of the boundary layer in hypersonic flow, which is crucial in understanding heat transfer and fluid dynamics in high-speed flows is calculated using Thermal Conductivity = (Local Heat Transfer Rate*Distance from Nose Tip to Required Base Diameter)/(Nusselt Number*(Adiabatic Wall Temperature-Wall Temperature)).
 To calculate Thermal Conductivity at Edge of Boundary Layer Equation using Nusselt's Number, you need Local Heat Transfer Rate (qw), Distance from Nose Tip to Required Base Diameter (xd), Nusselt Number (Nu), Adiabatic Wall Temperature (Twall) & Wall Temperature (Tw).
 With our tool, you need to enter the respective value for Local Heat Transfer Rate, Distance from Nose Tip to Required Base Diameter, Nusselt Number, Adiabatic Wall Temperature & Wall Temperature and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know